MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test-kiosk-mode.md

 ## How to use Take a Test with a dedicated account

-When the policy or provisioning package is applied to the devices, students will be able to select the testing account from the sign-in screen.
-Take a Test will be executed in kiosk mode, opening the assessment URL.
+Once the policy or provisioning package is applied to the devices, Windows will enable the testing account in the sign-in screen.
+If selected, Take a Test will be executed in kiosk mode using the guest account, opening the assessment URL.

 ## How to exit Take a Test

 To exit the Take a Test app at any time, press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Delete</kbd>.
-You will have the option to sign out of the test-taking account or return to the test.
+You'll be prompted to sign out of the test-taking account, or return to the test.
 Once signed out, the device will be unlocked from kiosk mode and can be used as normal.

 The following animation shows the process of signing in to the test-taking account, taking a test, and exiting the test: